pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 ### Adding a symbol cache

 For a stack trace to be human readable, the raw instruction addresses need to be translated into function names or symbols.
-To symbolize a particular address, ELF debug information from the underlying binary is searched for the address range that includes the instruction address [2].
+To symbolize a particular address, ELF debug information from the underlying binary is searched for the address range that includes the instruction address[^2].

-The flamegraph clearly showed that we were spending a lot of time in symbolization, as evidenced by the time spent in ebpf::BPFStackTable::get_addr_symbol().
+The flamegraph clearly showed that we were spending a lot of time in symbolization, as evidenced by the time spent in `ebpf::BPFStackTable::get_addr_symbol()`.
 To reduce this cost, we implemented a symbol cache that is checked before accessing the ELF information.

 ::: div image-l
 <svg title="Caching the symbols for individual instruction addresses